axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/my-profile/index.rst

 My Profile
 **********

-Help you adjust your general settings, language, email settings and date format configuration.
+Help you adjust your general settings, language and email settings.

 |my-profile-save|